swerik-project/swerik-project.github.io/_pages/repositories.md

 The Swerik database of all Swedish members of parliament since 1867, built through Wikidata, can also be explored <a href="https://swerik-project.github.io/person-catalog/">here</a>.

+You can explore SWERIK's annotated speech data through the user-friendly interface  <a href="https://swedeb.se/public/index.html#/">SweDeb</a>, developed by Humlab (Umeå University).

 <br>

 ### Publications